TI-Tokyo/riak-docs-fork/content/riak/kv/2.9.7/configuring/next-gen-replication.md

 `tictacaae_rebuildtick` | `` | `3600000` | Rebuilds will be triggered depending on the riak_kv.tictacaae_rebuildwait, but they must also be prompted by a tick.
 The tick size can be modified at run-time by setting the environment variable via riak attach.
 `tictacaae_maxresults` | `` | `256` | The Merkle tree used has 4096 * 1024 leaves.
 When a large discrepancy is discovered, only part of the discrepancy will be resolved each exchange - active anti-entropy is intended to be a background process for repairing long-term loss of data, hinted handoff and read-repair are the short-term and immediate answers to entropy.
 How much of the tree is repaired each pass is defined by the tictacaae_maxresults.

+## See also

+As Next Gen Replication uses TicTac AAE, you should also check the [TicTac AAE settings][configure tictacaae]